joshbegley/nyt-latest/README.md

 `Feeling stuck on today’s puzzle?
 We can help.`\
 https://nytimes.com/2025/05/22/crosswords/spelling-bee-forum.html

-**Roof of Ancient Tower in China Collapses**\
+**Roof of Historic Tower in China Partially Collapses**\
-`Tourists fled and dust filled the air as the roof of the Drum Tower in Fengyang County crumbled.`\
+`Onlookers fled and dust filled the air as a wave of tiles slid from the roof of the Drum Tower in Fengyang County.`\
 https://nytimes.com/video/world/asia/100000010184200/china-drum-tower-collapse.html

 **Man Utd's awful Europa League final - Amorim's vow, Garnacho tensions, Glazer and Ratcliffe booed at staff party**\